The Fascinating History of the Audi Logo Design

 Origins of the Audi Name

 In April 1933, it was decided that only the Auto Union and not the individual brands would be advertised in competitions and racing events.
-This led the board of directors to select ‘Audi' as the unified company name due to a ready recall amongst people.
+This led the board of directors to select ‘Audi’ as the unified company name due to its ready recall.

 Fun fact: The Audi name is based on a loose translation of the Latin phrase “audiatur et altera pars…” meaning “let the other side be heard as well.”
 The name choice reflects the company’s desire to consider all customer viewpoints.